 In this case, it does not make sense for you to retain an expensive attorney in every situation.
-In fact, you may be able to resolve your issues relatively quickly by working with your prepaid legal plan as it relates to child custody.
+In fact, you may be able to resolve your issues relatively quickly by working with your prepaid legal plan attorney as it relates to child custody.
 For example, there may be issues like an uncontested name change, an uncontested separation issue, or uncontested divorce representation.

-Some of the most common concerns that warrant a conversation with an attorney might include:
+Common concerns that warrant a conversation with an attorney might include: